Journeyman (sports): Journeyman quarterback

+Josh Johnson been a member of 14 different NFL teams, the most in league history among quarterbacks.
+(Note: Placekicker Shayne Graham was a member of 15 different NFL teams.)

 In American football, Marc Sessler on NFL.com described the definition of a journeyman quarterback as "hazy".
-He limited his discussion in the article to quarterbacks who had played for four or more teams in the National Football League and occasionally others such as the Canadian Football League with "impactful, memory-spinning moments along the way", despite not being considered among the best quarterbacks in the league.
-Players described as such include Doug Flutie, Vinny Testaverde, Kyle Orton, Steve DeBerg, Ryan Fitzpatrick, Josh McCown, and Josh Johnson.
-The term is descriptive rather than definitive; Professional Football Researchers Association member Joe Zagorski defined Pro Football Hall of Fame inductee Fran Tarkenton as one despite only playing for two teams in his career, owing to him being traded between said organizations repeatedly.
+He limited his discussion in the article to quarterbacks who had played for four or more teams in the National Football League and occasionally others such as the Canadian Football League (CFL) with "impactful, memory-spinning moments along the way", despite not being considered among the best quarterbacks in the league.
+Players described as such include Doug Flutie, Vinny Testaverde, Steve DeBerg, Ryan Fitzpatrick, Josh McCown, Brian Hoyer, and Josh Johnson.
+The term is descriptive rather than definitive; Professional Football Researchers Association member Joe Zagorski defined Pro Football Hall of Fame inductee Fran Tarkenton as one despite only playing for two teams in his career, owing to him being traded between said organizations.

 Despite the occasionally pejorative connotation associated with the term, many backups are journeymen who sign short-term deals when the starter is injured.
 NFL.com's Jeffri Chadiha described this role as "not an easy transition, but the job is vital to the success of many organizations.
 The quarterbacks who last in that role embrace the idea that they'll be facing situations that aren't optimal whenever they're pressed into service."
-Some journeyman quarterbacks such as Flutie and Testaverde have had spurts of postseason success, with others such as Trent Dilfer, Brad Johnson and Nick Foles winning the Super Bowl.
-Foles was named to the Pro Bowl in 2013 before being voted the Super Bowl LII MVP in 2018.
+Some journeyman quarterbacks such as Flutie and Testaverde have had spurts of postseason success, with others such as Trent Dilfer, Brad Johnson, Nick Foles and Sam Darnold winning the Super Bowl as starters.

 Since they are usually carrying a playbook, communicating with the starter, and observing patterns, being a journeyman is often a stepping stone to coaching careers.
 Quarterbacks who have been described as journeymen before becoming NFL coaches include McCown, Mike Kafka, and Sean Mannion.
 Doug Pederson was a journeyman before winning Super Bowl LII as Foles' head coach.

+In Canadian football, quarterback Kevin Glenn was a member of every team in the CFL.